FairTee/alx-system_engineering-devops/0x09-web_infrastructure_design/3-scale_up.md

-Certainly, let's design an infrastructure based on the specified requirements:

 Infrastructure Design:

 Server 1 (Web Server):

 Nginx is used as the web server on Server 1.
 It handles incoming HTTP requests, serves static content, and forwards dynamic content requests to the application server.

 Server 2 (Application Server):

 This server hosts the application server, which executes the website's business logic, processes dynamic content requests, and communicates with the database.

 Server 3 (Database Server):

 MySQL is used as the database management system on Server 3.
 It stores and manages data for the website.

 Server 4 (Load Balancer - HAProxy):

 HAProxy is configured as the load balancer.
 It distributes incoming traffic across Server 1 and Server 2 to ensure load distribution, fault tolerance, and high availability.

 Explanation of Specifics:
 Web Server (Nginx):